-This paper presented a new design method, Design for Existing Lines (DFEL), to reduce the cost of introducing a new product into the market via the effective utilization of existing production facilities.
-The method takes as inputs a nominal part design and the process information of the existing lines, and produces alternative product designs and process plans with a multi-objective genetic algorithm.
+This paper presented a new design method, design for existing lines (DFEL), to reduce the cost of introducing a new product into the market via the effective utilization of existing production facilities.
+The method takes as inputs a nominal part design and the process information of the existing lines, and produces alternative product designs and process plans with a multiobjective genetic algorithm.
 A case study on a new machine bracket considering two existing production lines demonstrated a success in efficiently generating alternative product and process designs with varying utilization of existing processes.

 Future work would include case studies on more complex parts and the method application to assemblies, additional analysis of process sharing, machine capacity, and production cost.
-Future work could also include consideration of part deformation under the manufacturing and fixturing loads, exploration of part deformation, net shape and material adding manufacturing processes, as well as consideration of partial reconfiguration of machines and/or fixtures in the existing production lines.
+Future work could also include consideration of part deformation under the manufacturing and fixturing loads, exploration of part defor-

-Table 6.
-Solutions 1-4 in Fig. 9
+Table 6 Solutions 1-4 in Fig. 9